Updated: Aug 30

 The wooden coaches used by the Minaki Special contributed greatly to the disaster.
 Sandwiched between the locomotive at the front of the train and two steel coaches at the end of the train, they were forced off the track by the weight at each end of the train.
 The CNR was in the process of phasing out wooden coaches at the time, but they were still in active use.
 After the crash new rules were introduced which required that if wooden coaches were used they were to be at the end of the train.

 The gaslighting in the wooden coaches caused the fire, which was the most destructive part of the accident.
 Electric lighting was deemed safer and it was recommended that it be phased in more quickly.

-Seventy years later, the Dugald Train Disaster still deeply touches the lives of people connected to what is still regarded as one of the worst railway disasters in Canadian history.
+The Dugald Train Disaster still deeply touches the lives of people connected to what is still regarded as one of the worst railway disasters in Canadian history.
 We continue to honour the lives lost, their families, and all connected to the tragic event.